 Paso Picacho Campground is one of two large family campgrounds in Cuyamaca Ranco State Park, a mountainous area known for its oak woodland forests, pine stands, and grassy meadows.
 Located in Southern California’s Peninsular Ranges, about an hour’s drive east of San Diego, the campground offers tent and RV sites (no hookups), one large group camping site, and four rustic cabins.

-The campground is well situated for exploring the park’s many hiking, biking and equestrian trails.
+The campground, one of two large general-purpose campgrounds in Cuyamaca Rancho, is well situated for exploring the park’s many hiking, biking and equestrian trails.
 The trailhead for the most popular trail in the park, Stonewall Peak Trail, begins just across Highway 79 from the campground.

 The campground is open year-round and offers 85 campsites, one large group site, and 4 cabins.
 Reservations are highly recommended during peak camping season, from Easter to Thanksgiving.
 Visitors can book sites and cabins up to six months in advance at ReserveCalifornia.com (search for “Cuyamaca Rancho SP”) or by calling 1-800-444-7275.